kdavies4/ModelicaRes/README.md

 ModelicaRes
 -----------

-The goal of [ModelicaRes] is to provide an open-source tool to effectively manage [Modelica] simulations, interpret results, and create publishable figures.
+[ModelicaRes] is an open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures.
 It is currently possible to

  - Auto-generate simulation scripts,
  - Run model executables with varying parameters,
  - Browse data,